thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 FROM CUSTOMER_ORDER c1
 ```

+Depending on how they are used, subqueries can be more expensive or less expensive than joins.
+Subqueries that generate a value for each record tend to me more expensive, like the example above.

 ## 2.2C - Multi-value Subqueries

 Sometimes it can be helpful to leverage subqueries that return a set of values, rather than one scalar value.
 For instance, to query customer orders for customers in TX, we can save ourselves a join and use a subquery to get CUSTOMER_ID's that belong to customers in TX.
 Then we can leverage that with a WHERE and specify an `IN` condition: